-Looking for the coolest places to explore and hang out like a local?
-We’ve put together a hit list of Austin’s most happening and up-and-coming neighborhoods.
-Just pick an area of town and discover the unique neighborhoods that are home to some of the hippest restaurants, shops and live music venues in Austin, Texas.
+Looking for the best places to explore and stay while visiting Austin?
+We’ve put together a hit list of the city’s most happening neighborhoods.
+Just pick an area of town and discover the unique districts that are home to some of the hippest restaurants, shops and live music venues in Austin.

 Rainey Street.
 Credit Geoff Duncan.

 Rows of cute bungalows have been transformed into Rainey Street, a lively scene of restaurants, bars and food trucks.
-Have brunch at the rowdy Banger’s Sausage House & Beer Garden or dinner at Emmer & Rye, hailed by Bon Appétit as one of the best restaurants in the country.
-Clive Bar’s swank vibe makes it the perfect spot for a date night, followed by a midnight snack at Via 313, a food truck serving up Detroit-style pizza in the back yard at Craft Pride.
+Have brunch at the newly expanded Banger’s Sausage House & Beer Garden or dinner at Emmer & Rye, hailed by Bon Appétit as one of the best restaurants in the country.
+Right outside draft wine bar The Drafting Room you’ll find the charming outdoor L’Estelle House, specializing in French fusion with a Texas twist.
+Find hotels near Rainey Street.

 Red River Cultural District

-Live music venues of all stripes can be found on Red River, including Stubb’s Bar-B-Q (featuring an awesome outdoor amphitheater), Mohawk rock club, hip-hop at Empire Control Room & Garage and local up-and-coming bands at the queer-owned Cheer Up Charlies.
+Live music venues of all stripes can be found on Red River Street, including Stubb’s Bar-B-Q (featuring an awesome outdoor amphitheater), Mohawk rock club, hip-hop at Empire Control Room & Garage and local up-and-coming bands at the queer-owned Cheer Up Charlies.
 Stop in at Hoboken Pie after the bars have closed, when the people watching is outstanding and New Jersey-style foldable pizza slices hit the spot.
 Find hotels near Red River.

 Sixth Street has always had a quirky allure, with its loud bars sharing space with world-class hotels.
 Easy Tiger Bake Shop & Beer Garden is a popular place for craft beer, artisan soft pretzels and competitive ping pong games.
 Plan ahead to eat at Daruma Ramen, an intimate restaurant making some of the most authentic ramen in town.
 Maggie Mae’s rooftop is always packed with people dancing and drinking.
 You won’t get in without a reservation, but Midnight Cowboy, a speakeasy that takes pride in its creative cocktails, is well worth the extra effort.
 Find hotels near Sixth Street.

-Fourth Street is home to the city’s LGBTQ bars, where you can dance the night away at Highland Lounge, grab a drink and watch a drag show at Oilcan Harry’s, or lounge on the back patio at Rain.
+Fourth Street is home to some of the city’s best LGBTQ bars, where you can dance the night away at Highland Lounge, grab a drink and watch a drag show at Oilcan Harry’s, or lounge on the back patio at Rain.
 Catch concerts at ACL Live at The Moody Theater or Parker Jazz Club.
 Find hotels near the Warehouse District.

 At The Arboretum, a park-like outdoor shopping center, try rich southwestern fare at Z'Tejas or wood-fired pizza at Brick Oven.
 Then shop for fancy olive oils at Austin-owned Con’ Olio or taste artisanal cheeses at Austin Cheese Company.
 Find hotels near The Arboretum.

 Fresa's.
 Credit Nick Simonite.